El Tatio: Geography and geomorphology

-El Tatio is part of the Central Volcanic Zone, a segment of the Andes between 14° and 28° southern latitude where the Andes are volcanically active.
+El Tatio is part of the Central Volcanic Zone, a segment of the Andes between 14° and 28° south latitude where the Andes are volcanically active.
 This volcanism manifests itself with about 10 silicic caldera complexes of the Altiplano–Puna volcanic complex and more than 50 recently active volcanoes; Lascar volcano erupted in 1993 and produced a tall eruption column.

 East of the field, andesitic stratovolcanoes reach elevations of about 5000 m.
-From north to south, the andesitic stratovolcanoes include the 5651 m or 5696 m high Cerro Deslinde which is the highest in the area, the 5560 m high Cerro El Volcan, the 5280–5570 m high Cordillera del Tatio and the 5314 m high Volcan Tatio, which collectively form the El Tatio volcanic group.
-(Note: The toponymy of the Cordillera del Tatio varies between maps.)
+From north to south, the andesitic stratovolcanoes include the 5651 m or 5696 m high Cerro Deslinde which is the highest in the area, the 5560 m high Cerro El Volcan, the 5280–5570 m high Cordillera del Tatio and the 5314 m high Volcan Tatio, which collectively form the El Tatio volcanic group (Note: The toponymy of the Cordillera del Tatio varies between maps.) which is part of a larger north-south trending chain of Pleistocene volcanoes.
 The Sierra de Tucle lies to the southwest of the field.

 Mountains southwest of El Tatio include the 4570–4690 m high Alto Ojo del Cablor range, while 4812 m high Cerro Copacoya is situated northwest of the geothermal field.
 Volcanism with dacitic composition, older than the easterly stratovolcanoes, has occurred west of El Tatio; this volcanism was known as the "liparitic formation" and it covers large areas in the region.
 (Note: The "Liparitic formation" was later divided into a number of additional geological formations.)

 Firn and snow fields were reported in the middle 20th century on the El Tatio volcanic group, at elevations of 4900–5200 m.
 The region is too dry to support glaciers today, but in the past higher moisture allowed their formation on mountains of this part of the Andes.
 Glacially eroded mountains and moraines testify to their existence in the form of large valley glaciers.
 A large moraine complex, including both terminal structures and well-developed lateral moraines, can be found north of the geyser field and reflects the past existence of a 10 km long glacier, the longest valley glacier in the region.
 Two more moraine systems extend westward both northeast and southeast of El Tatio, and the terrain surrounding the geyser field is covered by sands that are interpreted as glacial outwash sands.
 Surface exposure dating indicates that some moraines were emplaced at or before the Last Glacial Maximum and others in a time period 35,000 to 40,000 years before present.
 (Note: Elsewhere in the Central Andes a glacier advance has been inferred about 40,000 years ago, at the same time as the Inca Huasi lake stage in the Altiplano.)
 Smaller moraines at higher altitude may date to the Antarctic Cold Reversal or the Younger Dryas climate periods; moraines related to the Lake Tauca stage are either absent or restricted to high elevation sites.